 Don’t get demotivated if finding your tribe takes longer than you think.
 Reflect on your process, maintain the intentions you have set and practice gratitude for the positive interactions you do have.
 Others will be drawn to your positive energy and it will help you to stay open to the fulfilling energy of the universal life force so that you can manifest your intention.

-There are people that will be detrimental to your development, there are people that will nourish you and some will even do both.
+Some people will be detrimental to your development, some people will nourish you and some will even do both.
 Like you and me, no one is perfect and you cannot expect one person to give you everything that you need.
 Your tribe should offer support and guidance, but your personal growth will always be motivated and steered by you.

 In love and light